7 Ways to Develop your Intuition

 2. Gather experiences!

 Intuition is based on experience.
 Gather experiences.
-Travel, meet people, read and learn.
+Travel, meet people, read, and learn.
 Be aware of the people and nature around you.
-Listen, look and feel when you meet people and walk barefoot on the beach.
+Listen, look, and feel when you meet people and walk barefoot on the beach.
 Don’t think about the things that went wrong in the past or all the problems you still have to solve in the future.
-Go full steam ahead and experience.
-Your intuition improves as you have more experience because you have more knowledge.
+Go all in and experience.
+Your intuition improves as you have more experiences because you have more knowledge.

 3. Keep a diary

-Becoming more aware of your own body helps to have a notebook at hand and keep a diary.
-In the diary, you not only write down important events but also how you felt at certain moments.
+It helps to have a notebook at hand and keep a diary to become more conscious of how life speaks to you.
+In the diary, you not only write down important experiences but also how you felt at certain moments.
 Were you happy, relieved, angry, scared, or nervous?
 Also, write where you felt that in your body.
-I often get headaches when I’m under pressure, my heart feels like I’m in love when I feel satisfaction, or my stomach hurts when I look up to something.
-I also write that in my dream journal.
+I often get headaches when I’m under pressure, my heart feels like I’m in love when I feel fulfillment, or my stomach hurts when I look up to something.
+I also write in my dream journal.
+It is a wonderful way to collect stories!

 4. Meditate